 Alternatives to Filing a Consumer Proposal

 Filing a consumer proposal is only one option that you have that deals with insolvency and burdensome debt.
 It’s a tool designed specifically for debtors with a large amount of unsecured debt and enough income to pay a portion of it with a fixed monthly payment.
-If you lack a stable income, have large secured debts, or aren’t insolvent, then there are other options to consider.
+If you lack a stable income, have large secured debts, or aren’t insolvent, then there are other options that a Licensed Insolvency Trustee can help you to consider.

 If you’re insolvent but lack the income needed to negotiate a fixed payment plan, then bankruptcy may be the last option you have to get relief from collection efforts.
 This option is sometimes forced on debtors who have large secured loans like home mortgages that can’t be addressed with a consumer proposal.
 Compare a Consumer Proposal vs Bankruptcy if you aren’t sure which is right for you.